refiner-io/mobile-sdk-android/README.md

 ### Identify User

-Call `Identify User` to create or update user traits in Refiner.
+Call `Identify User` to create or update a user record in Refiner.

 The first parameter is the userId of your logged-in user and is the only mandatory parameter.

 The second parameter is an object of user traits.
-You can omit or set this value to `null` if you don't want to send any user traits to your Refiner account.
+You can omit or set this value to `null` if you don't want to attach any traits to the user object in Refiner.
 User traits map accepts values with the following types: String, Int or Boolean.

 ```kotlin
 try {